* Text only available in Spanish

 Instructor and Researcher

 Completing the registration process.
-Once admitted, students must complete the registration process.
-The process is begun on the website, but it is then necessary to deliver the registration form and additional documentation to the University Registrar’s Office before the end of June.
-Classes begin on the first Monday of September.
+Once admitted, students must complete the registration process, which is initiated on the web page.
+It is necessary to submit the registration form and the additional documentation required personally to the University General Registrar's Office before the end of June.

 Applicant Profile/Requirements and Documentation